 Neon-colored clothing is popular right now, especially in children’s clothes and shoes.
 Please avoid neon if at all possible.
 It often prints an odd shade and even a single orange shoelace draws attention away from your faces.

 Many photographers take portraits from above your eye level to hide double chins or wrinkled necks, and to minimize extra pounds.
 However, from this angle exposed cleavage is only enhanced.
 So women, please know that low necklines might be even more revealing in final photos.
 If you aren’t happy about your arms, neck, etc., wear a scarf or sleeves to cover them.

 Avoid any sudden (and potentially unflattering) changes immediately before the portrait– no tanning booth visit or new hairstyle the week before your portrait.

 What colors work best?
 Generally speaking, darker clothing will be more slimming than very light colors, but the best color for you is based on your own skin, eye and hair coloring.

-You probably know which color you look best in, which outfit consistently brings you compliments, so go with the proven winner.
-Ask a family member or friend for help.
+You probably know which colors or outfits consistently bring you compliments, so go with the proven winners.
+Ask a family member or friend for an honest opinion.